Fluids lab for Environment, Engineering, and Biology: FE2B

 Research Topic:

-Experimental and Numerical Investigation of the Mixing Dynamics in Air Curtains
+Investigation of the Mixing Dynamics in Air Curtains

 Manoj Kumar Gupta